HoloMagicians/HolographicAcademyJP/Academy/holograms_211.md

             // 2.b: Instantiate the NavigationRecognizer.
             NavigationRecognizer = new GestureRecognizer();

-            // 2.b: Add Tap and NavigationX GestureSettings to the NavigationRecognizer&#39;s RecognizableGestures.
+            // 2.b: Add Tap and NavigationX GestureSettings to the NavigationRecognizer's RecognizableGestures.
             NavigationRecognizer.SetRecognizableGestures(
                 GestureSettings.Tap |
                 GestureSettings.NavigationX);